makandra/geordi/README.md

 Print the current version of geordi.

-### geordi vnc-show
+### geordi vnc

 Show the hidden VNC window.

-### geordi with-firefox-for-selenium COMMAND

-Run a command with firefox for selenium set up.

-Example: `geordi with-firefox-for-selenium b cucumber`
+Example: `geordi vnc` or `geordi vnc --setup`

-Useful when you need Firefox for Selenium, but can't use the `geordi cucumber` command.
+Launch a VNC session to the hidden screen where `geordi cucumber` runs Selenium tests.

+When called with `--setup`, will guide through the setup of VNC.

 b